perbrage/sectoralarm/README.md

 # Sector Alarm Node.js Library

 ## Information
 A simple Node.js library to check the status and history of Swedish Sector Alarm sites.
-Library also includes a notify functionality that executes a callback as the alarm status changes.
+Library also includes notify functionality that executes a callback as the alarm status changes.
 This library uses https://minasidor.sectoralarm.se, and is intended for Swedish Sector Alarm customers.

 This library also supports multiple sites connected to the same customer account

-You can visit the Sector Alarm at http://www.sectoralarm.se
+You can visit Sector Alarm at http://www.sectoralarm.se

 ## Installation
 ```bash